 - 1/4 teaspoon table Salt

-- 3 tablespoon fine Parmesan Cheese (Divided: 2 tablespoon for the dough and 1 tablespoon for the toppings)
+- 3 tablespoon powdered Parmesan Cheese (Divided: 2 tablespoon for the dough and 1 tablespoon for the toppings)

 - Eggwash (optional) – 1 beaten egg + 1 teaspoon water

-- Activate the Yeast: Pour the warm water, sugar and yeast in a bowl.
+- Activate the Yeast: Pour the warm water, 1/2 teaspoon of sugar and yeast in a bowl.
 Let sit for 10 minutes or until bubbly.

 - Wet Ingredients: Add melted butter and mix just to combine.

-- Dry Ingredients: Add the bread flour and salt and using the paddle attachment, mix until just combined but still sticky and uneven.
+- Dry Ingredients: Add the bread flour, sugar and salt and using the paddle attachment, mix until just combined but still sticky and uneven.

 - Ad Parmesan Cheese: Add 2 tablespoon of parmesan cheese and change to dough hook and continue mixing until combined.
 Raise the mixer speed to medium and kneed for about 15 minutes.
 The dough should be smooth and elastic, but soft and slightly sticky.